Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 persistent identity infrastructure.
 Its security properties are derived from control of telephone number routing and the ability to complete a two-call challenge-response sequence.

+CIDVV does not provide per-call correlation and instead validates reachability within a short time window.
+This may result in multiple calls being validated by a single successful vouch.

 ## Trust Model